 A. Each competitor must use a mobile phone with camera or a digital camera or video camera capable of producing still photos with memory card and/or download cable to submit digital photographs.

-B. Each Competitor logs into his own TMS account , and has his/her phones GPS turned on in order to submit photos of fish caught.
+B. Each Competitor logs into his own Tourney X account , and has his/her phones GPS turned on in order to submit photos of fish caught.
 Violation will result in denial of photo.